Pwd9000-ML/blog-devto/posts/Github-Automate-Azure-RBAC/Github-Automate-Azure-RBAC.md

 ### Protecting secrets in github

-Before we start using this Github actions workflow in this tutorial we will need the ability to authenticate to Azure.
-We will first create an `Azure AD App & Service Principal` giving the identity we create the relevant permissions to maintain custom RBAC roles and then store this identity credential as an encrypted [Github Secret](https://docs.github.com/en/actions/reference/encrypted-secrets) called `AZURE_CREDENTIALS` to use in our workflow to authenticate to Azure.
+Before we start using Github actions in this tutorial we will need the ability to authenticate to Azure.
+We will first create an `'Azure AD App & Service Principal'` giving the identity we create the relevant permissions to maintain custom RBAC roles and then store this identity credential as an encrypted [Github Secret](https://docs.github.com/en/actions/reference/encrypted-secrets) called `'AZURE_CREDENTIALS'` to use in our actions workflow to authenticate to Azure.

 ### Create an Azure AD App & Service Principal